Canada–Iceland relations: Sea

 Iceland has had direct shipping connections with the Canadian province of Newfoundland across the North Atlantic Ocean.
 The fishing banks off the shore of Newfoundland were frequent destinations for the Icelandic trawlers.

 Shipping line Maersk Line offers a container service from Montreal to Reykjavík and also a service from Vancouver to Reykjavík.
 Eimskip, an Icelandic company, operates between Argentia, Newfoundland and Halifax, Nova Scotia to Reykjavík.

 Air

 In 2007, the Canadian Transport Ministry announced an Open Skies agreement with Iceland, under the Government of Canada's Blue Sky policy.
 Canadian Minister of International Trade David Emerson said "This Blue Sky agreement will complement the recent free trade agreement signed with Iceland and other countries of the European Free Trade Association, and will help facilitate stronger business ties and enhance tourism between Canada and Iceland".

 There are direct air links between the two countries.
 In May 2007, Icelandair commenced flights between Halifax and Iceland.
 In August 2007, Icelandair announced they intended to start flights between Toronto and Iceland.
 Flights started in May 2009 between Reykjavík and both Toronto and Halifax.

-In December 2009, Icelandic airline Iceland Express announced it would commence services between Winnipeg and Iceland commencing in June 2010.
-However, Iceland Express has since sold to WOW air, which has regular flights from Reykjavík to Toronto and Montreal.

-Starting from March 2013, Icelandair upgraded its seasonal service from Toronto to Reykjavík to year-round.
+Starting in March 2013, Icelandair upgraded its seasonal service from Toronto to Reykjavík to year-round.
 It also launched year-round service from Edmonton starting from March 2014.